 Hopster offers it’s user an arrange of different activities.
 Keeping little ones entertained can be tough.
 They need variety, sometime exciting, colourful and useful.
 On offer is:

-There is a huge selection of shows, stories that can than be read to the child or independently, and an array of games.
+There is a huge selection of shows, stories that can be read to the child or independently, and an array of games.
 Some of W’s favourite shows are included on here such as Ben and Holly’s Little Kingdom.
 This section does have to be accessed online but you can have the option to downloads this shows too.
-There is also a library full of children’s classic stories such as The tiger came to tea, which was refreshing to see.
-W really loved perusing the titles and recognising the illustrations from some of her favourite books.
+There is also a library full of children’s classic stories such as The Tiger Who Came To Tea, which was refreshing to see.
+Missy really loved perusing the titles and recognising the illustrations from some of her favourite books.
 Again, all of these wonderful books can be downloaded to be read off-line.

 The games section is also great, offering approximately 10 games.
 Some of the games included matching, counting and making music.
-W enjoyed using these games and did not find them too hard to navigate.
+Missy enjoyed using these games and didn’t find them too hard to navigate.

 Finally, I want to mention about the Grow section of the Hopster app .
-This is wear your child can pick a seed and grow their own plant.
-From this, it has really encouraged W to think more about plants and we’ve even brought her a real life plant to grow as she asked so many questions about it!
+This is where your child can pick a seed and grow their own plant.
+From this, it has really encouraged Missy to think more about plants and we’ve even brought her a real life plant to grow as she asked so many questions about it!

 The Hopster app gives parents the option to access the app in a secure way.
 You can gain access to a helpful Q&A section and detailed explanation around Hopster’s content and how its supports your child’s learning and educational growth.
 The Hopster App also links up to Apple TV’s, and if you do have one then you can set up restrictions on screen time too.